Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

 GeneBlocks
 ~~~~~~~~~~
-GeneBlocks computes "diffs" of constructs two sequences, indicating all the changes (additions, deletions, mutations).
+`GeneBlocks <https://github.com/Edinburgh-Genome-Foundry/Geneblocks>`_ is a Python library which computes "diffs" of constructs two sequences, indicating all the changes (additions, deletions, mutations).
 It uses DNA Features Viewer to display these changesx along with the other sequence's features.

 .. raw:: html